-Rehabilitation and Adaptive Reuse Applications must submit a Physical Needs Assessment (PNA) and Capital Reserve Study completed by a DCA-qualified consultant.
-Both must be prepared in accordance with the Rehabilitation Guide in the Architectural Manual and be no more than six months old as of the Application Submission.
+Rehabilitation and adaptive reuse Applications must submit a Physical Needs Assessment (PNA) and Capital Reserve Study completed by a DCA-qualified consultant.
+Both must be prepared in accordance with the Rehabilitation Guide in the Architectural Manual and be no more than six months old as of the date of the waiver request submission.